meldtown/cvbuilder/README.md

 Dropdowns - remove placeholder???

-Position/Salary - custom validation, is it required  ?
 Position/Currency - validate only if salary presents Experience/Branch - is it required ?
 Experience/period - custom validation